nicola-decao/diffmask/README.md

 ## Citation
 ```
-[1] De Cao, N., Schlichtkrull, M., Aziz, W., Titov, I. (2020).
+[1] Nicola De Cao, Michael Sejr Schlichtkrull, Wilker Aziz, and Ivan Titov.
+2020.
 How do Decisions Emerge across Layers in Neural Models?
-Interpretation with Differentiable Masking
+Interpretation with Differentiable Masking.
-In Proceedings of the 2020 Conference on Empirical
-Methods in Natural Language Processing.
+In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP),
+pages 3243–3255, Online.
+Association for Computational Linguistics.
 ```

 BibTeX format: